eric-mitchell/eric-mitchell.github.io/content/about/_index.md

 **Fall 2023 update: I am going on both the industry and academic job markets very shortly (late 2023, early 2024).
 If you think my experience would be a good fit for your organization or institution, reach out!**

 I am a final-year PhD student in Stanford's CS department, where I'm fortunate to be advised by [Chelsea Finn][1] and [Christopher D. Manning][2].
 The goal of my research is to make foundation models, particularly language models, a safer and easier to use technology.
-Much of my PhD has been generously supported by a [Knight-Hennessy Graduate Fellowship][KH].
+Much of my PhD has been generously supported by a [Knight-Hennessy Graduate Fellowship][KH] and a Stanford Accelerator for Learning grant for [Generative AI for the Future of Learning][genai].

 You can find my CV [here][CV].